Skip to main content

 MSJ introduced the draft Terms of Reference (ToR) documents, for this advisory group, which had been shared prior to this meeting and invited comments and any suggestions for representation additions to the HRAG group.

-CF suggested Aliya Mohammed of Race Equality First could be a welcome addition.
-MSJ asked officials to cross reference with Wales Race Equality Forum to look for wider representation.
+It was suggested that a representative from Race Equality First could be a valuable addition.
+Officials were asked to cross-reference with the Wales Race Equality Forum to ensure broader representation.

 Action: WG to approach Wales Race Equality Forum for representation in HRAG group.